kaikramer/keystore-explorer/kse-launcher/README.md

 The launcher searches first for a local folder with the name "jre" and uses this Java runtime preferredly.
 This allows bundling a specific Java version with KSE.

+KeyStore Explorer requires a Java Runtime Environment version **17 or higher**.
+Java 21 and 25 are also supported.

 ## Requirements

 - Install rustup (see https://www.rust-lang.org/tools/install)